JackieCZhou/Train-Activity/README.md

-# Train-Activity
+# Train-Scheduler
-This project was designed using moment.js to caclulate the schedule of trains added by the user.

-By clicking submit your train will be added to the scheudle.
-Refreshing the page will update the "Next Arrival" and "Minutes Away" columns to the most current times based on information given earlier.

-The visuals were designed through bootstrap.

 Train Scheduler:

 Follow the link to use this app: https://jackieczhou.github.io/Train-Scheduler/

 Scheudler Layout:

+-Using a Firebase database and a moment.js NPM this form allows the user to dynaically add new trains to a scheudle board.

+-Upon clicking submit your train will be dynamically added to the scheudle.
+This data will be saved until you choose to remove said train via the Firebase database itself.

+-To see the most current "Next Arrival" and "Minutes Away" times refresh the page to the most current times based on information given up submission.

-To add a train simply fill out the form on the page including new criteria for all of the following options:
+To add a train simply fill out the form with new criteria for all of the following options:
 Train Name:
 Destination:
 First Train Time (in hh:MM format):
 Frequency (in minutes format):

-Upon clicking submit your train will be dynamically added to the scheudle.
-This data will be saved until you choose to remove said train via
-Refreshing the page will update the "Next Arrival" and "Minutes Away" columns to the most current times based on information given earlier.

-A functional matching game, Crystal Collector uses Math.floor(Math.random() to generate random intergers for the computer and crystal buttons via auto-loading the page or through an onWin() or onLoss() event.
-Accumulated wins and losses are stored using sessionStorage until the page is refreshed.
-The goal of Crystal Collector being to match the computer score to the users score based on the addition of each crystals points via the onClick() event.

-Game Layout:

--Upon loading the page a randomly generated interger for the computer is applied to the "Computer Score" field. -Additionaly each of the crystals are assigned randomly generated intergers as well that are hidden from the player using a similar function. -As the user clicks a crystal the "Your Score" field is updated based on that crystals currently assigned point value.

-Going over the computers score will result in the "Loss" field increasing by one.
-An exact match to the "Your Score" and "Computer Score" fields will result in the "Win" field increasing by one.

-Upon a win or loss being triggered the game automatically restarts.
-New intergers are generated and assigned to the computer player as well as the crystals.
-The "Wins" and "Losses" fields keep track of their points until the page is refreshed.

-Coded in: HTML, CSS, Javascript
+Languages Used: HTML, CSS, Javascript

 Database: Firebase

+NPM's used: momemnt.js

-Design: Bootstrap
+Layout & Design: Bootstrap